robbedec/calorietracker-android/README.md

 # Calorie tracker for Android

+The tracker resets everyday, history is saved on a Room database (onboard).
+A user can manually add or search the API for food entries.
+The details from an API entry are also saved and requestable in the app.

 ## Getting started

 These instruction will allow you to run a copy of the project on your local machine for development and testing